+1.1.1 Requirements associated with Scheme auditing of Display Energy Certificates and Advisory Reports produced by EAs are provided in the following Sections of this Appendix:

+Section 2: Accuracy of DECs, Advisory Report, and the audit methodology.

+Section 3: Evidence supporting DECs and Advisory Reports.

+Section 4: Methods of sampling of Scheme Members' DECs and Advisory Reports.

+Section 5: Requirements on Quality Assurance Assessors (QAAs).

+Section 6: Provisions for replacing defective certificates/advisory reports.

+Section 7: Scheduling of DEC audits and the replacement of

+defective DECs and Advisory Reports.

+Section 8: Monthly reporting to DCLG of the results of Schemes'

+member QA.

-- 1.1.1 Scheme requirements for ACIR Scheme QA are provided in the following Sections of this Appendix: - Section 2: Accuracy of ACIRs, and the methodology for reviewing their validity. - Section 3: Evidence supporting ACIRs. - Section 4: Methods of sampling of Scheme members' ACIRs. - Section 5: Requirements on Quality Assurance Assessors (QAAs). - Section 6: Provisions for replacing ACIRs. - Section 7: Scheduling of ACIR audits and the replacement of ACIRs. - Section 8: Monthly reporting to DCLG of the results of Schemes' - member QA. - Section 9: The avoidance of conflicts of interest. - Section 10: Participation in Cross Scheme moderation activities. - Section 11: Requirements for Disciplinary measures. - Section 12: Handling the outsourcing of QA. - Section 13: Dealing with uncertainty. - 1.1.2 Cross references apply to text within this Appendix unless otherwise indicated. - 1.1.3 In this Appendix: - a) An "ACIR audit" means an audit of an ACIR by a QAA as referred to in Section 5 using the methodology referred to in Section 2.
-For the avoidance of doubt, this refers only to those ACIRs for which sufficient evidence has been provided to undertake an ACIR audit. - b) "ACIR audited", or "audited" means an ACIR audit has been completed. - c) An "ACIR called for in month" means that within a given calendar month that the first request for evidence to an EA has been sent.
+Section 9: The avoidance of conflicts of interest.

+Section 10: Participation in Cross Scheme moderation activities.

+Section 11: Requirements for Disciplinary measures.

+Section 12: Handling the outsourcing of QA.

+Section 13: Dealing with uncertainty.

+1.1.2 Cross references apply to text within this Appendix unless otherwise indicated.

+1.1.3 In this Appendix:

+- a) A "DEC (or Advisory Report) audit" means an audit of a DEC and / or Advisory Report by a QAA as referred to in Section 5 using the methodology referred to in Section 2.
+For the avoidance of doubt, this refers only to those DECs and Advisory Reports for which sufficient evidence has been provided to undertake an audit. - b) "DEC (or Advisory Report) audited", or "audited" means a DEC and / or Advisory Report audit has been completed. - c) "Called for in month" means that within a given calendar month that the first request for evidence associated with a DEC and / or Advisory Report audit has been sent to an EA. - d) In Sections 4, 5, 6 and11 where references is made to DECs or Advisory Reports, the requirement relates to the particular instance.
+As an example where a DEC fails a random sample, the targeted audit requirement relates to two further DEC audits; where an

+Advisory Report fails a random audit, the targeted audit requirement relates to two further Advisory Report audits.

-2. ACCURACY REQUIREMENTS AND QA METHODOLOGY.
+2. ACCURACY REQUIREMENTS AND CALCULATION METHODOLOGY.

-2.1 Requirements
+2.1 Scheme Accuracy Requirements